Lrseward22/Expr-Calculator/src/include/calc/Parser/README.md

 # Parser

 ## AST definitions
-We define Abstract Syntax Trees (AST) along with the parser.
+We define Abstract Syntax Trees (AST) along with the parser in [AST.h](/src/include/calc/Parser/AST.h).
 We define the visitor along with ASTs where we have an abstract method for each AST.

 For a simple expression language, we must have an AST for each type of expression and for our three types of statements: expression statements, variable declarations and read statements.